mailpoet/mailpoet/readme.txt

 == Changelog ==

 = 3.46.12 - 2020-04-27 =
+* Added: congrats email received when you successfully applied an API key;
+* Added: slide-in form type is now available;
 * Improved: form previews are now shown in the theme;
-* New: slide-in form type is now available.
+* Improved: segments are moved to lists page;
+* Fixed: form custom fields now render correctly in multiple columns.
+Thanks Ryan!

 = 3.46.11 - 2020-04-21 =
 * Added: fixed bar form type is now available;